Lokma: Greece

 Pontic Greeks who migrated from the Black Sea as a result of the Lausanne Conference call them tsirichta (τσιριχτά).Tsirichta are served at Pontian weddings.

 Turkey

 There are different types of lokma in Turkey.
 Dessert lokma are made with flour, sugar, yeast and salt, fried in oil and later bathed in syrup or honey.
-In some regions of Turkey lokma are eaten with cheese, similar to breakfast bagels. İzmir lokması are doughnut shaped with a hole in the middle.
-The spherical one is called the Palace Lokma (Turkish: Saray lokması).
+In some regions of Turkey lokma are eaten with cheese, similar to breakfast bagels. İzmir lokması are doughnut-shaped with a hole in the middle.
+The spherical one is called the palace lokma (Turkish: Saray lokması).
 In the Güdül-Ayaş regions of Ankara, there is a type of lokma known as bırtlak.

-Traditionally, forty days after someone passes away, close relatives and friends of the deceased cook large quantities of lokma for neighbours and passersby.
+Traditionally, forty days after someone dies, close relatives and friends of the deceased cook large quantities of lokma for neighbours and passersby.
 People form queues to get a plate and recite a prayer for the soul of the deceased after eating the lokma.